ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-datetimepicker/README.md

 <a name="date"></a>

 ### Formatted Date / Date Object
 For conveniencies, we provide 2 bindable attributes (both are also `two-way` binding as well).
-The first is for the formatted date which is called with `value.bind`, while the second is called via `model.bind` to deal with a standard Date Object.
+The first is for the formatted date which is available through `value.bind`, while the second binding is called via `model.bind` to deal with a standard Date Object.

-**Note:** since both attributes (`value.bind`,`model.bind`) are two-way binding, it also means that both can change the output.
+**Note:** since both attributes (`value.bind`,`model.bind`) are two-way binding, it also means that both can affect the picker.

 Example: